 SIRT7: Gene expression and cellular metabolism (click here)

-Their main role is to detect and initiate an immediate cellular response to metabolic, chemical, or radiation-induced single-strand DNA breaks.
+Their primary role is detecting and initiating an immediate cellular response to metabolic, chemical, or radiation-induced single-strand DNA breaks.

-Watch the excellent video below of Prof. Steve Jackson, the Head of Cancer Research UK, describe the function of PARPs.
+Watch the excellent video below of Prof. Steve Jackson, the Head of Cancer Research UK, describing the function of PARPs.

 NAD is essential for Sirtuin and PARP activation

-Researchers now believe that when NAD levels are properly restored, sirtuins and PARPs are activated, leading to significant health benefits.
+Researchers now believe that when NAD levels increase, sirtuins and PARPs are activated, leading to significant health benefits.